Edhic1/Github-Download-Booster/README.md

 ## License

-This script is released under the GPL-3.0 License.
+This script is released under the MIT License.